 We will also take a look at how a personal injury solicitor could help you claim compensation for a mobility scooter accident claim, along with explaining how our service could help.
 Should you wish to contact us to clarify anything contained in the guide below, or for free advice on any aspect of making a mobility scooter accident, you could reach us on 0800 073 8801.
 Otherwise, why not read on to find out more about claiming for a mobility scooter crash.

 Select A Section

-- Mobility Scooter Accident Compensation Calculator
+- Mobility Scooter Accident Compensation Payouts

 - Reference Materials Relating To A Mobility Scooter Crash Claim

 Mobility scooter accidents could happen in a number of different ways.
 However, not everyone that is injured in such an accident would be eligible for compensation.
 In order to make a mobility scooter injury claim you must be able to show that those who have a responsibility for your health and safety are at fault for the injuries you suffered.

 Those in charge of public spaces have a duty of care to ensure that those using the space for its intended purpose are kept reasonably safe.
 This is set out under the Occupiers’ Liability Act 1957 (OLA).
 So if you were out in public in the supermarket or in a public park and you had an accident on your mobility scooter due to the controller of that space failing to adhere to their duty of care you could be eligible for personal injury compensation.